Probing Robust Majorana Signatures by Crossed Andreev Reflection with a Quantum Dot: SIGNATURES OF THE MAJORANA BRAIDING

 For the Majorana Y junction sketched in Fig.\,\ref{fig: Majorana-Y-junction}, the spin orientation angle is $\theta=\frac{2}{3}\pi$.
 Such a braiding process is equivalent to involving spin-flip tunneling between the QD and Majorana lead.
 After braiding, we can obtain the ZBCPs by

-When $\lambda=0$, the result is the same as that before braiding; when $\lambda\neq0$, the occurrence of spin-flip tunneling shifts the quantized peak of $\frac{2e^{2}}{h}$ described by Eq.\ref{eq:zero-bias conductance of the left lead after braiding}.
-In the case of that the QD is on-resonance ($\epsilon_{\mathrm{d}}=0$), the ZBCP of the normal-metal lead is also robust in consideration of the finite temperature, as shown in Fig.\,\ref{fig:Plot of peak vs temperature after braiding}.
-Particularly, if the QD is symmetrically coupled, the ZBCP of the normal-metal lead shifts to $2.4\frac{e^{2}}{h}$, which can act a robust hint of Majorana braiding.
+When $\lambda=0$, the result is the same as that before braiding; when $\lambda\neq0$, the occurrence of spin-flip tunneling shifts the ZBCP.
+We plot the differential conductance of the normal-metal lead after the Majorana braiding in Fig.\,\ref{fig:The differential conductances after braiding} for comparison to Fig.\,\ref{fig:The differential conductances}.
+Particularly, if the QD is symmetrically coupled ($\Gamma_{\mathrm{L}}=\Gamma_{\mathrm{R}}=\Gamma$) , the ZBCP of the normal-metal lead maximally shifts to $2.4e^{2}/h$ for $\epsilon_{\mathrm{d}}=0$ and $1.6e^{2}/h$ for $\epsilon_{\mathrm{d}}\gg\Delta$, which can act a robust hint of Majorana braiding.
+With the increasing of $\epsilon_{\mathrm{d}}$, the ZBCP gets broadened and its height gets lower concurrently.
+As shown in Fig.\,\ref{fig:Plot of peak vs temperature after braiding}., the thermal broadening effect can also be suppressed by taking $\epsilon_{\mathrm{d}}=0$ and each solid line is closed to the corresponding zero-temperature limit when $k_{B}T<\Delta/20$.
+Consequently, it is appropriate to observe the ZBCP with large junction transparency.

 The Fano factors after braiding are also quantized, but $2<|\widetilde{F}_{\mathrm{R}}(\epsilon_{\mathrm{d}}\gg\Delta)|<3$, \emph{i.e}., the unit of charge transferred between the QD and the superconducting lead is larger than that of a Cooper pair, as shown Fig.\,\ref{fig:Fano factor after braiding}.
 This result is induced by involving both spins $\uparrow$ and $\downarrow$ in the coupling between the QD and the MZM $\gamma_{3}$.
 As illustrated in Fig.\,\ref{fig:Andreev reflection}, the second kind of crossed Andreev reflection occurs after the Majorana braiding.